-After her husband’s death in 353 BC, Artemisia was left to rule alone.
-She commissioned a tomb to house her husband - and this tomb became so famous that Mausolus's name is now used to describe all grand tombs: Mausoleums.
+This city was Halicarnassus, and construction took place around the harbour, with a vast fortified palace, watchtowers, a Greek-style theatre, and temples.
+After her husband died in 353 BC, Artemisia ruled alone.
+She commissioned a tomb to house her husband - and this tomb became so famous that Mausolus's name now describes all grand tombs: Mausoleums.

-The finest artists and sculptors of the time were employed and the tomb erected on a hill overlooking the city.
+The finest Greek artists and sculptors were employed to erect Halicarnassus's ancient tomb on a hill overlooking the city.
 The tomb was still unfinished when Artemisia died two years later.
-Her remains were placed inside along with the sacrificial remains of a large number of dead animals.
+Her remains were placed inside, along with the sacrificial remains of many dead animals.

-At the original Mausoleum site, only the foundation remains, and there’s a small museum to peruse.
-Unfortunately you need to head to London, to the British Museum, to see the surviving relics of the Mausoleum, which include sculptures and friezes.
+Today, you can still see the Mausoleum's polished stone and marble blocks built into the walls of Bodrum Castle, in Turkey, where the Knights of St John placed them.
+Only foundations remain at the original Mausoleum site, and there is a small museum to peruse.
+But unfortunately, you need to head to London, to the British Museum, to see surviving relics of Halicarnassus Mausoleum, including sculptures and friezes.

 Also About Bodrum

 Bodrum Castle: Standing on Bodrum's coastline, the castle is a regional landmark, often appearing on picture postcards and in major travel publications.
 These days, the days of battle are over, and tranquil vibes reign over Bodrum castle and small, cobbled surrounding streets.
 Also, within the castle, the Underwater Shipwreck Museum highlights the excellence of Turkish diving teams who have uncovered history by exploring the world beneath the oceans.